 WithInSight Gallery is for showcasing our student and staff photographs only.
 Around here we say, "if you come once a week for class and once a week for lab, you'll be on the walls within nine months."

-This year (2013) I have been teaching photography for more than 41 years.
+This year (2014) I have been teaching photography for 45 years.
 I remember the celebration we had when I was at my 30th year anniversary party.
 I remember thinking "where did I ever get the idea that I was afraid of commitment?" and "I guess I figured out what I'm going to do when I grow up."

-This gallery is a showcase for Photographers that started out learning photography with me, usually in a Photo I class.
+This gallery is a showcase for Photographers who started out learning photography with this program, usually in a Photo I class.
 I have had over 25,000 students during my years as a teacher.
 To the extent that a student reflects their teacher or teachers, I look at these photographs and think, "not bad", I have not wasted my time teaching all of these years.

 You may have heard someone say "be careful, don't believe your own PR."
 What I'm most proud of as a teacher is my ability to not turn my students into clones of myself.
 Part of the way that I've done that is because I don't show or use my own photographs in my classes.
 I do not hold up my work as examples of excellent photography.
 Human nature is to imitate what you think is good.
 In the back of a student's mind, they might be thinking "if I do it like him, then I'll get it right."
 And everyone wants to "get it right" (me, too).